isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 #### 2. How do Singapore residents apply to travel to Japan under the RGL?

 Residents in Singapore seeking to travel to Japan for short-term essential business or official travel via the RGL must be sponsored by either a company or a government agency in Japan.
-The applicant must apply for a visa at the Embassy of Japan in Singapore.
-As part of the visa application, the applicant has to submit a declaration form <https://www.mofa.go.jp/mofaj/files/100094426.pdf> signed by the receiving enterprise or government agency, as well as a detailed visit itinerary.
+The applicant must apply for a visa at the Embassy of Japan in Singapore, refer to this [link](https:/www.mofa.go.jp/ca/fna/page22e_000921.html) for more information.
 If the visa application is approved, the Embassy of Japan in Singapore will issue a letter that will allow the approved applicant to take a pre-departure COVID-19 PCR test in Singapore.

 The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the RGL requirements of the Japanese authorities prior to departure for Japan.
-This includes taking a pre-departure COVID-19 PCR test and obtaining private medical insurance (including travel insurance covering medical expenses during their period of stay in Japan) and a negative test result within 72 hours before departure, and remaining in Singapore for at least 14 days prior to departure.
+This includes taking a **pre-departure COVID-19 PCR test and obtaining private medical insurance** (including travel insurance covering medical expenses during their period of stay in Japan) and a negative test result within 72 hours before departure and remaining in Singapore for at least 14 days prior to departure.

 #### 3. What visas will I be eligible for under the RGL, and what is the visa duration in Japan?